rchillyard/TableParser/README.md

 Release Notes
 =============

+V1.0.7 -> V1.0.8
+* build.sbt: changed scalaVersion to 2.12.9
+* refactored the concept of tables with/without headers in TableParser;

 V1.0.6 -> V1.0.7
 * build.sbt: changed scalaVersion to 2.12.8
 * CellParser: parametric type _T_ is now covariant;